addisoncrump/awesome-fuzzing-papers/README.md

-# Fuzzing Summaries
+# Awesome Fuzzing Papers

 Summaries and relationship data for fuzzing papers.
+Note that not all of these papers have been selected for incredible impact, but instead to try to collect as many papers as possible with as much context as possible in order to expand the public knowledge of fuzzing.

+Paper summaries are written to be as close to plain English as possible, and glossary entries will be provided for common words/acronyms used in fuzzing.
+This repository, and the (soon-to-be) associated website, serve as a means to make fuzzing literature as accessible and explorable as reasonably possible.

 ## General idea